Juniper/terraform-provider-apstra/docs/resources/datacenter_connectivity_template_interface.md

   id           = each.value
 }

 # Loop over the Routing Zones.
-For each one,and discover the IDs of all
+For each RZ, discover the IDs of all
-# associaated Virtual Networks.
+# associated Virtual Networks.
 data "apstra_datacenter_virtual_networks" "selected" {
   for_each     = data.apstra_datacenter_routing_zone.selected
   blueprint_id = "82a4dde9-eb98-4666-a010-d82f66296be4"